Tutorials and Tips

 Preparation for Remote Teaching

-If you need to convert your face-to-face class to online for remote teaching, this page will provide you with information about how to utilize core tools for basic online instruction, how to use these tools, and where to go for support.
+This site will provide you with information about how to utilize core tools for basic remote instruction, how to use these tools, and where to go for support.

-If you already have a blended or online course site your course is designed with online components already, but you may want to take a look at some of the resources below on Zoom and how to hold an online meeting with your students.
+If you are teaching an online course, your course is designed with online components already, but you may want to take a look at some of the resources below on Zoom and how to hold an online office appointment with your students.

 This page is based on the University’s Keep Teaching with Canvas resource site.